microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaTenantRelationshipMultiTenantOrganizationTenant.md

 ## PARAMETERS

 ### -AddedByTenantId
-Tenant ID of the tenant that added the tenant to the multi-tenant organization.
+Tenant ID of the tenant that added the tenant to the multitenant organization.
 Read-only.

 ```yaml